navirobayo/navirobayo/README.md

   I've written a book that is going to help you as a man in this world. :anchor:
   <br>
   <br>
-  Do not forget to visit host2077 in YouTube and leave the corresponding comment! 🗻
+  Do not forget to visit host2077 in YouTube and leave your comment! 🗻
   <hr shade size="4" widht="50%" align="center"/>
 </html>